kacluk123/THS---Zadanie-rekrutacyjne/README.md

 npm start
 ```

+Implemented:
+ - Cards list
+ - Cards list full view
+ - Pagination
+ - RWD
+ - Unit/Integration tests

+Worth to be implemented in future:
+ - Filters/pagination query params in url to load list with specyfic conditions (For example if user is on page 2 and he will send a link to his friend, then his friend should be redirected to page 2)
+ - Notifications in case of api error
+ - Error boundary component
+ - Path aliases
 ## E2E

 For E2E testing we are using the [Cypress](https://www.cypress.io/) framework.
 If you don't need it just remove e2e directory.